blessinvarkey/musings/posts/docker/13-02-22-all-things-docker.md

 For the second example, let's consider the fashion-mnist file from my Eco-Coding project.
 To use codecarbon for our eco-coding project, we need to create a virtual environment using ``` conda ``` for easier management of dependencies and packages.

-The py file can be accessed [here].
+Application: The py file can be accessed [here](eco-fmnist.py).

-Create a Dockerfile:
+Dependencies: Create a Dockerfile

 ```
 ADD eco-fmnist.py .